Henry A. Minton: Career

 After graduating from Harvard University with an S.B. in architecture in 1905, Minton joined the office of Kendall, Taylor and Stephens in Boston.
 Within a year, he moved to San Francisco following the 1906 San Francisco Earthquake.
 As he wrote in 1925, "The San Francisco earthquake resulted in the publication in the newspapers of the crying need of architects in San Francisco.
 After due deliberation of at least six out of the ten hours granted to applicants, I became one of the party of twenty argonauts who left Boston for the West, and here I have remained."
 In San Francisco, Minton joined the firm of Dodge and Dolliver as draftsman and later became an architect for the City of San Francisco Department of Public Works.
 He left the Department of Public Works in about 1913 to found his own practice where he worked until his death in 1948.
 The practice was continued by his son, John G. Minton.

 The architectural records and papers from Henry A. Minton and John G. Minton are archived at the Avery Architecture and Fine Arts Library at Columbia University.
+There are about 446 California projects in the archives with several out of state.